fayizshaffaq/.git_dotfiles_dir/Documents/pensive/linux/Post Install Setup/+ Fresh Install/+ Fresh Install To-Do List.md

 - [ ] **`spotify`:** without adds script [[Spotify]]

 - [ ] **`yazi`:** Deploy your configuration files for the `yazi` terminal file manager.

+### 7. Re-Link exisiting github repo to continue backing up to it.
+- [ ] Follow these steps to the T [[Relink to my existing github repo for backup after Fresh Install]]